zpok3/Waters-of-Life/README.md

 ### Installing VC++ Redistributables

 Most engine mods and tools require latest Visual C++ Redistributables to be installed.
 We will use Microsoft's [WinGet](https://github.com/microsoft/winget-cli) package manager to install all possible versions.
-Please note that if you use a "debloated" version of Windows or use LTSC you may not have WinGet installed.
+Please note that if you use a custom version of Windows or use LTSC you may not have WinGet installed.
 > [!important]
 > Failure to have latest versions installed will result in an immediate crash when launching the game or modding tools.
 >